Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 Requirements are next:
 - Users should be able to resume the video where they left if off
 - Recommend the next show to the User
+- Store history of watching and recommendations

 **Solution:**
-implement data processing based on Kafka Cluster, Java Microservices (Producers and Consumers), Kafka Streams, Kafka Connect.
+implement data processing based on Kafka Cluster, Java Microservices (Kafka Producers, Consumers, Streams), Kafka Connect (Sink Connector).

 The entire project will look like this: